 Learn how the Sociocratic Circle Method (SCM) works in your professional life as facilitator, trainer and consultant.

-Get certified as a sociocracy Expert and benefit from the global network of TSG organisations
+Get certified and continue your development as member of the global network of TSG organisations.

 The Sociocracy Group (TSG) is glad you are interested in certification as a sociocratic expert.